Making Accessibility a Priority

 Problems relating to accessibility pervade both physical and online classrooms.
 While online courses can make educational access easier for learners who are less physically mobile, many disabled students continue to struggle with obtaining the access they need simply because their courses were designed without accessibility in mind.
 Accordingly, this web page is intended to educate our online and hybrid instructors as to the legalities and institutional policies related to designing accessible online materials, as well as provide resources and practical solutions for common accessibility questions you may encounter during the course design process.
-At CLEAR, we’re dedicated to working with the UNT Office of Disability and Accommodation to prevent discrimination against students on the basis of disability in the online learning environment.
+At CLEAR, we’re dedicated to working with the UNT Office of Disability Accommodation to ensure that all UNT students have equal opportunity to learn.

 Laws and Policy